tinaponting/protect-wordpress/README.md

 Core .htaccess for protection and speed.
 Set: 444 files rights

+- Updated: both .htacess for more security and newest protection, added, block for semruch/ahrefs, who the most bloggers do not need!
+If needed, add more evil bots - just copy one line and ad it!
 - Updated: htaccess1 for more security and some dublicates gone:)
 - Uppdated: htaccess1 - false boots protection and extra protection, admin, manifest files:)
 - Updated 220731 Protection for images, uploads folder, stealers and no way you see what I got!